jqlang/jq/docs/content/manual/manual.md

 :::

 ::: Compatibility

-jaq uses a different approach than jq and gojq to run assignments, which does not construct compound paths during assignments.
+jaq's approach to handling assignments is quite different from that of jq and gojq.
+Specifically, jaq executes assignments without constructing compound paths.
-Due to this, jaq's approach is generally more performant, but in certain scenarios, it can yield different outputs than jq, in particular when using `f |= empty`.
+This means that jaq does not allow certain filters on the left-hand side of assignments, notably `f?` and `label $x | f`. jaq's approach is generally more performant, but in certain scenarios, jaq and jq will produce different results, in particular when using `f |= empty`.
 However, for the examples in this section, jq and jaq yield the same outputs.
-Furthermore, jaq does not allow for certain filters on the left-hand side of assignments, in particular `f?` and `label $x | f`.

 :::